Guillaume Faye

 Guillaume Faye ([ɡijom faj]; 7 November 1949 – 6 March 2019) was a French political theorist, journalist, writer, and leading member of the French New Right.

 Continuing the tradition of Giorgio Locchi, his various articles and books sought to posit Islam as a nemesis necessary to unite the white non-Muslim peoples of Europe and the former Soviet Union into an entity named "Eurosiberia".
 Faye considered regional and national grievances to be counterproductive to this goal and was supportive of European integration.

 Scholar Stéphane François describes Faye as "pan-European revolutionary-conservative thinker who is at the origin of the renewal of the doctrinal corpus of the French Identitarian Right, and more broadly of the Euro-American Right, with the concept of 'archeofuturism'."

 Biography

 Early life and education

-Guillaume Faye was born on 7 November 1949 in Angoulême from a bourgeois family close to the Bonapartist right.
+Guillaume Faye was born on 7 November 1949 in Angoulême from a family close to the Bonapartist right.
 He attended the Paris Institute of Political Studies, where he ran the student's associations Cercle Pareto and Association GRECE between 1971 and 1973.